Dee-McG/ChatToTheMat/README.md

 * Users who have not purchased a subscription should not be able to private message other users.

 Implementation:
+Private messaging functionality will be implemented to allow users with a premium subscription to message other premium users.

 User Story: